-- Monitor the environment in storage and display areas, to measure and record relative humidity (RH), temperature, visible light and ultraviolet radiation (UV) where applicable. - Collect environmental data using continuous recording systems and hand held meters. - Collate, utilise and act upon data to provide stable and appropriate collection environments. - Monitor, manage and eradicate pests through good housekeeping. - Balance the consumption of food and drink in its buildings as part of users' experience while ensuring these do not put collections at risk.
-Key relevant procedures or documents Collection Management Plan; Food & drink in galleries policy 3.3.4 Environmental control The Museum will store and display collections in suitable environments that minimise their rate of deterioration, while recognising that it is not always possible to control one or more of the environmental factors within a store or display location.
+- Monitor the environment in storage and display areas, to measure and record relative humidity (RH), temperature, visible light and ultraviolet radiation (UV) where applicable. - Collect environmental data using continuous recording systems and hand held meters. - Collate, utilise and act upon data to provide stable and appropriate collection environments, within the constraints of building management systems. - Monitor, manage and eradicate pests through good housekeeping. - Balance the consumption of food and drink in its buildings as part of users' experience with ensuring these do not put collections at risk.

+Collection Management Plan; Food & drink in galleries policy

+3.3.4 Environmental control

+The Museum will store and display collections in suitable environments that minimise their rate of deterioration, while recognising that it is not always possible to control one or more of the environmental factors within a store or display location.

 Control factors and methods: